International School Libraries Month – Oct. 1, 2026

 International School Libraries Month FAQs

-What is the importance of a library?
+What is the role of a modern school library?

 International School Libraries Month Activities